 Will they not listen?
 Listen!
 You men, you animals,

-That will only put of the fire of your hatred
+That will only put out the fire of your hatred

 By drenching it with blood from your veins: